There is an ongoing debate as to which checkout flow is superior: “multi-step” vs “one-step” checkout.

 A retailer will never entirely eliminate “interaction cost” but it can be reduced.
 “Interaction Cost” is made up of two forms of effort: physical and mental.

-- “Physical” comprise all the actions a consumer take to drive engagement: tapping, clicking, scrolling, swiping, pinching etc..
+- “Physical” comprises all the actions a consumer takes to drive engagement: tapping, clicking, scrolling, swiping, pinching etc..

 - “Mental” is the thinking or cognitive exertion a consumer needs to take to complete a task

 Some examples of mental effort in the checkout:

 - Making consumers remember a coupon code to apply a discount